matthiku/cSpot/readme.md

 Check the [Installation instructions](#installation)

 ### Why c-SPOT?
-c-SPOT was designed to help (small) churches plan their Sunday and Midweek services as well as other events.

 Many people don’t understand the complexities of making church services happen.
 If you just turn up, it probably looks pretty straightforward.
 However, a lot goes on behind the scenes before the event!
 This tool tries to help with that.